scubajeff/lespas/README.md

 Upon opening Les Pas app, it will sync with server once.
 If you enable periodic sync setting, Les Pas will synchronize with your server every 6 hours in the background.<br>
 One-way backup of phone's camera roll is a background job which also happen every 6 hours.
 So don't delete photos from your camera roll too fast too soon.

+### Checklist for enabling native sharing feature
+To enable publishing (e.g. sharing album to other users on Nextcloud server), there are things you need to setup beforehand:
+- Make sure your are using LesPas version 2.0+
+- Install and enable [Share Listing](https://apps.nextcloud.com/apps/sharelisting) on your Nextcloud server
+- Set up groups on Nextcloud server and add users who wish to share LesPas albums to the group.
+User not belongs to any group can not download sharee list from server, this is a limitation of Nextcloud Sharee API
+- Optionally, but highly recommended for the sake of smooth user experience, setup Nextcloud [Preview Generator](https://apps.nextcloud.com/apps/previewgenerator) app to automatically generate preview files of size 1024x1024, LesPas will use those files to populate shared album list on phone.
+- Optionally, setup a specific "shared_with_me" folder to house all the shares you received, otherwise Nextcloud will dump all the shares you received onto your root folder.
+This is done by adding line `'share_folder' => 'shared_with_me'` into Nextcloud's `config.php` file.
+Refer to nextcloud [document](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html) for detail.